Pentecost season: Anglicanism

-The Book of Common Prayer refers to this period as the "Season after Pentecost."
+In The Episcopal Church the Book of Common Prayer refers to this period as the "Season after Pentecost."

 Reformed

 In the Reformed Churches, such as the Presbyterian Church (USA), the season is known as the "Time after Pentecost".

 The United Church of Christ, a Congregationalist denomination in the Reformed tradition, assigns the period of the liturgical calendar as "Time after Pentecost".

 Methodism

 Many Annual Conferences within the United Methodist Church observe Kingdomtide as a liturgical season spanning the latter portion of the period between Pentecost and the start of the Advent season.

 Eastern Christianity

 Byzantine Rite

 The Byzantine Rite of Eastern Christianity uses the nomenclature of "Sundays after Pentecost."

 West Syriac Rite

 The Maronite Church, which uses the West Syriac Rite, celebrates a Pentecost season that extends until the Feast of the Exaltation of the Cross.

 East Syriac Rite

 The closest equivalent to a Pentecost season in the East Syriac Rite is the Season of Apostles, which begins with Pentecost and continues for seven weeks.